codykonior/Jojoba/README.md

 * When the pipeline starts a new runspace is created.
 * Any pipelined input will be queued into those slots.
-* The results are output n unit test format.
+* The results are written to the host in a unit test format.
   * Suite = Module
   * Class = Function
   * Name = Pipeline
-* Tests pass by default if no terminating exceptions are thrown.
+* Tests will pass by default if no terminating exceptions are thrown.

 ![][2]